Jointly provided by Tufts University School of Medicine Office of Continuing Education and the Centers for Disease Control and Prevention (CDC)

 TUSM OCE Staff: Linda Ordway, RN, MS, ACNP-BC, Donna Dung, Karin Pearson, Mirosleidy Tejeda, and Carolyn Langer, MD, JD, MPH

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of Tufts University School of Medicine (TUSM) and the Centers for Disease Control and Prevention (CDC).
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Tufts University School of Medicine (TUSM) and the Centers for Disease Control and Prevention (CDC).
 TUSM is accredited by the ACCME to provide continuing medical education for physicians.

 TUSM designates this enduring material for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.